kubabuda/sw_api/README.md

 ## TODO list

-- select authorization mechanizm, preferably OAuth2 identity SaaS like Auth0
-- database
+- database (SQLite)
 - DB in container
 - example unit and/or integration and/or functional tests
-- swagger support
-- pagination
 - [make Travis use Docker](https://docs.travis-ci.com/user/docker/)
+- select authorization mechanizm, preferably OAuth2 identity SaaS like Auth0